 It’s worth noting there’s another class of Xanax effects.
 These are the effects one might experience with addiction.
 Any attempt to cease using this drug during addiction could cause the user to experience rather severe withdrawal symptoms.
 Common withdrawal symptoms include muscle weakness, stomach pain, hallucinations and violent mood swings.

-At Serenity House Detox in West Palm Beach and Fort Lauderdale, we specialize in benzo detox.
+At Serenity House Detox & Recovery in Jupiter and Fort Lauderdale, we specialize in benzo detox.
 Our clinicians and medical staff can facilitate a medically monitored detox to assure the patient encounters minimal discomfort.
 We also offer the following detox services:

 - Detox program for men